 Chlorine in Water

 If the water in your home tastes a bit like pool water, you’re probably not alone.
 Most water in American homes has some level of chlorine.
 That’s because municipal water sources use chlorine to kill bacteria and other contaminants.
 While the EPA monitors the levels of chlorine in water and states the regulated concentration does not cause any harm, the US Council of Environmental Quality reports people using chlorinated water have as much as a 93 percent higher risk of cancer.
 So while chlorine is a cheap and effective way at purifying water, studies have shown that chlorine is a carcinogen, and even at the low regulated concentrations can increase the likelihood of cancer.
-Now that you know, the taste of your water might not be your biggest concern!
+Now that you know why does my water taste weird, the taste of your water might not be your biggest concern!
 Fortunately, activated carbon filters can effectively remove all chlorine from your home water supply.
 Testing for chlorine is a simple process and can be done on-site in a matter of minutes.
 Whether you dislike the taste of your water or want to eliminate the health hazards that come with chlorine, Metro Water Filter can help find the best solution for your home.

 Sulfur in Water